BekMart/travel-api/README.md

 <br/>

 ### Locations pages
-The `/locations/` endpoint shows a list of the locations which all have posts associated with them.
+The `/locations/` endpoint displlays a list of the locations which all have posts associated with them in order of how many posts they have and the amount and the amount of comments and likes they have.
 The list within the API reflects what is being displayed in the front end application.
 <details><summary>See evidence</summary>

 ![Image shows the locations list page](https://res.cloudinary.com/dvgobcuck/image/upload/v1746668521/locations_qpc2hy.png)